 Standing electric scooters that feature an upright control handle such as the Segway where the operator rides in a standing position.

 Standing scooters are also known as compact scooters or stand up scooters in some places.

 Standing electric scooters are usually favored by the younger generation, but are slowly gaining in popularity as seniors and the mobility impaired come to realize they offer an alternative means of transport, are inexpensive to run and maintain, and are far more than just a toy.

 Compact electric scooters come with various options in prices, battery capacity, weight, number of wheels and sizes.

 The Segway is another recent example of a standing electric powered scooter.
-In 2001, Dean Kamen announced the arrival of the first self-balancing, zero emissions personal transportation vehicle: the Segway Personal Transporter (PT).
+In 2001, Dean Kamen announced the arrival of the first self-balancing, zero emissions personal transportation vehicle.

 The Segway is surprisingly easy to steer and balance.
 To move forward or backward on a Segway, the rider just leans their body weight slightly forward or backward.
 To turn left or right, the rider simply moves the LeanSteer frame to the left or right.

 The Segway gives the rider a sense of power, maneuverability, and speed, yet you also feel a sense of safety and control.